ZebraStream/python-zebrastream-io/README.md

 Python IO interface for ZebraStream data streaming services.

+> **Disclaimer:**
+> The code in this package is considered **pre-production quality**.
+APIs and functionality may change without notice.
+Use with caution in production environments.

 ## Features
 - File-like synchronous interface for ZebraStream data streams
 - Async interface (internal, subject to change)